TheHive-Project/CortexDocs/misp.md

 sudo pip3 install -I .
 ```

-Once you have install the MISP modules, you must enable them in Cortex by adding the following lines in Cortex `application.conf`:
+Once you have installed the MISP modules, you must enable them in Cortex by adding the following lines in Cortex `application.conf`:

 ```
 misp.modules.enabled = true